Posted on August 20th, 2019

 When someone’s heart stops suddenly, vital organs like the brain no longer receive oxygen because blood is not moving through the body.
 The use of CPR (cardiopulmonary resuscitation) as soon as possible after the heart stops can save a person’s life because it continues to circulate blood through the body until emergency medical personnel arrive.

-The Oklahoma Heart Hospital...
+The Oklahoma Heart Hospital offers a...
 Read More

 Posted on March 15th, 2017